selfishprimate/gerillass-docs/content/docs/latest/linear-gradient.md

 # Linear Gradient

 {{< featured type="Mixin" name="linear-gradient" >}}

-**The Linear Gradient** mixin helps you to generate smooth (or sharp) transitions between two or more specified colors.
+The Linear Gradient mixin helps you to generate smooth (or sharp) transitions between two or more specified colors.

 The one-line method makes it very easy to use.
-To generate a linear gradient you must pass a value for gradient's angle of direction and at least two color values.
+To generate a linear gradient you must pass values for gradient's angle of `$direction` and at least two color values.
 You can also add color-stop points (starting and ending positions of colors).

 {{< hint info >}}
-A color-stop position can be defined by `length` or a `percentage` units.
+A color-stop points can be defined by `length` or a `percentage` units.
 {{< /hint >}}

 {{< /featured >}}